sensu/sensu-docs/content/sensu-go/5.0/reference/rbac.md

 sensuctl role info admin
 {{</highlight>}}

-You can see that the default `admin` role has create, read, update, and delete access for all (`*`) [resource types][4] across all namespaces.
+To view cluster roles, use the `cluster-role` command:

 {{< highlight shell >}}
-Type   Namespace          Permissions
-────── ──────────── ───────────────────────────
-*      *             create,read,update,delete
+sensuctl cluster-role list
 {{</highlight>}}

 ### Creating a role

-You can use sensuctl to create a role.
+You can use [sensuctl][2] to create a role.
-For example, the following command creates an admin role restricted to the ops namespace.
+For example, the following command creates an admin role restricted to the production namespace.

 {{< highlight shell >}}
-sensuctl role create ops-admin --create --read --update --delete --namespace ops --type *
+sensuctl role create prod-admin --create --get --update --delete --namespace production --type *
 {{</highlight>}}

 You can also create a role using a JSON role definition.

 {{< highlight shell >}}
 {
-  "name": "ops-admin",
+  "name": "prod-admin",
-  "namespace": "ops",
+  "namespace": "production",
   "rules": [
     {
       "verbs": ["create", "read", "update", "delete"],